 Unlike with traditional loans, your creditworthiness is not a qualifying factor.
 You also do not have to present employment history or a detailed overview of your existing assets or income.
 Because these elements do not impact your eventual settlement, nor will they impact your ability to receive personal injury lawsuit funding.

 The amount you may receive via a personal injury lawsuit loan depends largely on the strength and value of your case.
 Lenders are more willing to lend more money to individuals whose cases are solid and backed by substantial evidence.
 If evidence suggests that you will assume some liability for your injuries, a lender may choose to advance you less money and at a higher rate.
 That said, it is standard for lenders to issue between 15% to 20% of a plaintiff’s anticipated settlement as an advance.

 Plaintiffs can use a lawsuit cash advance in much the same way they would personal loans, which means in virtually any way they see fit.

 Though there are no limitations on how you may use the advance, your attorney may recommend that you use it only for necessary expenses, such as the following:

 Personal injury settlement loans are often a saving grace for people who suddenly find themselves injured, unable to work and saddled with additional expenses, such as medical bills and legal fees.
-If you are currently in need of a risk-free way to finance your life until your personal injury case settles, contact NY Legal Funding to discuss our personal injury loans today.
+If you are currently in need of a risk-free way to finance your life until your personal injury case settles, contact Apex Legal Funding to discuss our personal injury loans today.